ninadchemburkar/Nin-Media-App/README.md

 Heroku - To deploy the website using Git for Production purpose.

 React Hooks - Used for strict function component on client & React components for User Interface.

+Node/Express - For fast tracking development of server-based applications

+Redux - Used for state management.

+Axios API - For promised based HTTP request.